Harsh-159/Coworld/README.md

 ### **Installation**
-Anaconda must be installed on your system if running locally.
+Python must be installed on your system if running locally.

 1. Clone the repo
    ```sh